splunk/splunk-connect-for-syslog/docs/performance.md

 ## Limitations

-* Splunk Enterprise's implementation of the http event collection server will respond to the client with a status code 200 and fail to commit the events to disk during a rolling restart in our testing 20-30 events per indexer pay be lost
+* Splunk Enterprise's implementation of the http event collection server will respond to the client with a status code 200 and fail to commit the events to disk during a rolling restart in our testing 20-30 events per indexer may be lost